Mirosław Okoński: Club career

 It was the summer of 1988, he moved to the Greek league to play for AEK Athens in a transfer of 220 million drachmas.
 Anderlecht, Paris Saint-Germain, Monaco and Olympiacos were also very interested in the footballer, with the latter ending up with Lajos Détári instead.
 In his first season at the club, he won the league being the team's top scorer and essentially their leader.
 He scored with a direct free kick against Panathinaikos and gave his team the victory in the away derby.
-In May 7, 1989 in an away match against Olympiacos at the Olympic Stadium, he combined 2 times with Karagiozopoulos, assisting him in one of the most important goals in AEK's history.
+On 7 May 1989 in an away match against Olympiacos at the Olympic Stadium, he combined 2 times with Karagiozopoulos, assisting him in one of the goal that gave AEK their first championship in 10 years.
 The following season was also very good winning the Greek Super Cup on penalties against Panathinaikos.
 On the contrary in his last season at AEK, affected both by the bad state of the club and by the rupture of his relations with the then coach Dušan Bajević, he did not performed as expected and left before the end of the season.

 In 1991 he was transferred to Korinthos, who had just been promoted to the first division and played for six months, before he leaves the team and thecountry, at 33 years old.
 In 1992, at the end of his career, he returned to his homeland playing a few games initially with Lech Poznan, later champions, and ending the season with Olimpia Poznań.
 The following year he returned to Germany and played with SC Concordia von 1907, while in 1994 with FTSV Raspo Elmshorn in the 5th division of the German Championship.
 He returned to his country in 1995 and joined Lipno Stęszew and a year later his first team Gwardia Koszalin.
-In the last years of his career he faced problems in his off-field life with alcohol and gambling.
+In the last years of his career and post-retirement he has faced problems related to alcohol and gambling abuse.

 International career

-Okoński played 29 times for the Poland national football team, from 1977 to 1987, without participating in any major international tournament and scored 2 goals.
+From 1977 to 1987, Okoński played 29 times and scored 2 goals for the Poland national team, without participating in any major international tournament.